Himalayan Honey Bee Facts

 As the largest known variety of honey bee, one particular characteristic of the remarkable Himalayan Honey Bee stands out.
 That, of course, is the physical size of this fabulous arthropod.
 Individuals attain an astonishing average length measuring roughly 1.2 in (3 cm).

 In other respects though, its physical appearance remains very much like that of related species.
 In fact, only the disparity in size distinguishes it from others, in terms of appearance.
 The precise evolutionary reason for its enormous size remains a mystery to researchers.

 The males, or drones, of the Himalayan Honey Bee have large eyes and comparatively short abdomens.
 It also possesses no stinger.
 The coloring often varies slightly between individuals.
 This mainly includes combinations of brown, black, and dark yellow.

 - Family: Apidae

 Himalayan Honey Bee Distribution, Habitat, and Ecology

-The fascinating Himalayan Honey Bee forages at altitudes of as much as 13,500 ft (4,100 m).
-Also, a single nest sometimes contains as much as 130 lb (60 kg) of honey.
+The sincerely fascinating Himalayan Honey Bee actually forages at altitudes of as much as an incredible 13,500 ft (4,100 m).
+A single one of its massive nests sometimes contains as much as 130 lb (60 kg) of honey.
 That makes a lot of goodness in just one nest.
-The special quality of its honey has created a local industry.
-The unique nature of its honey further makes it quite valuable in Asian markets, so it’s not consumed locally, but is exported.